valkey-io/libvalkey/docs/standalone.md

 When built with c-ares support (`USE_CARES=1` / `-DENABLE_CARES=1`), DNS resolution uses c-ares instead of `getaddrinfo()`.
 This provides timeout-bounded DNS resolution using `connect_timeout` (defaulting to 5 seconds if unset), preventing indefinite hangs when DNS servers are slow or unreachable.

+For the synchronous API, DNS resolution blocks with a `poll()` loop bounded by the timeout.
+For the asynchronous API, DNS is fully non-blocking when the connection is set up via the options path (`valkeyAsyncConnectWithOptions` with `attach_fn`) using an adapter that implements the c-ares hooks; the libevent adapter does this and drives the c-ares file descriptors from the event loop.
+All other cases, the legacy connect-then-attach path and adapters without the hooks, use the blocking, timeout-bounded resolution.

 c-ares support is available on Linux, macOS, and FreeBSD (not Windows).

 ```c